AdobeXD/plugin-samples/known-issues.md

 - When a dialog is closed, it is not removed from the DOM.
 This is per spec.
 If you want the dialog to be removed from the DOM, you must call `HTMLDialogElement#remove` explicitly.
 - `getComputedStyle` will not return quite what you expect.
 It will return the internal representation instead.
+- When applying HTML using `innerHTML` and friends, inline styles are ignored.
+You can, however, supply `<style>` tags and use `class` attributes to assign styles.
+- When applying HTML using `innerHTML`, event handlers and scripts are not parsed.
+This is by design.

 ## Network I/O

 - On macOS, it is not possible to use self-signed certificates with secure Websockets.
 - Websockets do not support extensions.
 - XHR does not support cookies.
+- `responseURL` is not supported on XHR

 ## File I/O